FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R38

 Let's say both of us edit the same part of the same file.
  1. hg push fails
  #.
 So we first do hg pull
  #. followed by hg merge

 ..
 L39

+$ hg commit
 $ hg push
 $ hg pull
 $ hg merge

 ..
 R39